sonic-net/SONiC/doc/smart-switch/reboot/reboot-hld.md

 vendor specific API or by issuing a command through the sysfs interface, specifically by echoing '1' to the /sys/bus/pci/devices/XXXX:XX:XX.X/remove file for each DPU.

 * With the DPUs prepared for reboot, the NPU triggers a platform vendor API to initiate the reboot process for the DPUs.
+Vendor API reboots a single DPU, but the NPU spawns multiple threads to reboot DPUs in parallel.

-* After receiving the response from the DPUs, the NPU proceeds to reboot itself to complete the overall reboot procedure.
+* DPUs will send an acknowledgment to the NPU and then undergo a reboot.
+After receiving the acknowledgment from the DPUs, the NPU will proceed to reboot itself to complete the overall reboot procedure.
+The vendor-specific reboot API should include an error handling mechanism to manage DPU reboot failures.
+Additionally log all the failures.
+DPUs will be in DPU_READY state, if the reboot happened successfully.

 * Upon successful reboot, the NPU resumes operation.
 As part of the post-reboot process, the NPU may choose to rescan the PCI devices.
 This rescan operation, performed either by invoking vendor API or by echoing '1' to the /sys/bus/pci/devices/XXXX:XX:XX.X/rescan file, ensures that all PCI devices are properly